 The benefits of using home-based childcare

-- Your child can form a close one-to-one bond with a regular carer in the comfort of their own home, with their own toys, books, food and bedroom close by
+- Your child can form a close bond with the nanny in the comfort of their own home, with their own toys, books, food and bedroom close by

 - Siblings of different ages can be looked after together

-- Able to offer care more flexibly and for a greater range of days and times than other forms of childcare
+- The Nanny can offer care more flexibly, for more days and times than other forms of childcare

-- You and your child don't have to travel to the childcare setting
+- You and your child don't have to travel to and from the childcare setting

-- Children can be looked after even when unwell, whereas other settings may be reluctant to accept them, especially if the illness is contagious
+- Children can be looked after even when unwell, whereas other settings may be reluctant to accept them.

 Factors which might make home-based childcare less suitable